doubledudes/blurry/index.md

-> Have you ever wanted to blur or delete any content on a webpage before sharing it with friends?
+> Have you ever wanted to blur or not properly display any content on a webpage before sharing the screenshot with friends?
 >
-> Have you ever felt tired of downloading and blurring some privacy content before printing from the webpage?
+> Have you ever felt tired of downloading and then blurring some privacy content before printing from the webpage?
 >
 > Have you ever ...